Nuclear Emergency In The First Few Hours

 Gastrointestinal Tract

-Radiation harm to the digestive system lining will cause sickness, bloody vomiting, and diarrhea.
-This happens when the casualty's exposure is 200 rems or more.
-The radiation will start to quickly obliterate the cells in the body that divide rapidly.
-These include blood, GI tract, reproductive and hair cells, and eventually endanger the DNA and RNA of surviving cells.
+Radiation damage to the lining of the digestive system will cause nausea, bloody vomiting, and diarrhea.
+This occurs when the casualty is exposed to excessive levels of radiation.
+The radiation will begin to obliterate the cells in the body that divide rapidly, including skin, reproductive, and hair cells, and it ultimately threatens the RNA of the surviving cells.

 Reproductive Tract

-Since reproductive tract cells partition quickly, this region of the body can be harmed at rem levels as low as 200.
+Since reproductive tract cells partition quickly, this body region can be harmed at rem levels as low as 200.
 In the long run, some radiation ailment casualties will become sterile.

 Blood Disorders